gvanderheide/discreteMarkovChain/README.md

 5 0.166666666667
 ```

 Not unexpectedly, they are the same for each state.
 We can repeat this for a multi-dimensional random walk.
 Now we use the direct method.
 Here, we need to use a transition function returning numpy arrays and we need to define a function that calculates the state space.
+For explanation of the transition function, see the example [here](./event examples.ipynb).

 ```python
 from discreteMarkovChain import partition